m-reza-rahman/java-on-app-service/jakartaee/README.md

 </plugin>
 ```

-* Use Maven to deploy the application:
+* Use Maven to deploy the application from the `jakartaee` directory:

 ```
 mvn clean package azure-webapp:deploy